RS2002/TokamakDisruption/content/_index.md

       title: |
         Tokamak Disruption
       image:
-        filename: logo3.png
+        filename: logo4.png
       text: |
-        The Tokamak Disruption is a band from Hong Kong, formed in August 2024.
+        The Tokamak Disruption is a band from Hong Kong, formed in December 2024.
 We primarily focus on alternative metal while also incorporating elements from other heavy music genres such as melodic death metal and metalcore.

   - block: hero
     content: